christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Installation of BitShares app from Ledger Live
 ----------------------------------------------

-The BitShares App for Ledger Nano can be installed on your Ledger Nano S device from a host computer via the `Ledger Live <https://shop.ledger.com/pages/ledger-live>`_ device managemnt app.
+The BitShares App for Ledger Nano can be installed on your Ledger Nano S device from a host computer via the `Ledger Live <https://shop.ledger.com/pages/ledger-live>`_ device management app.

 1. Select the "Manager" tab from the menu in Ledger Live.
 2. Search for the BitShares app in the App Catalog.